 - What your financial picture will look like when you apply for loans in the senior year, after three other years of funding

-- Education options that can save money over the entire college career, such as starting at a community college, finding a generous school, or staying in-state
+- Education options that can save money over the entire college career, such as starting at a community college, finding a generous school by using our R2C Insights tool, or staying in-state

 You may be surprised at what you discover, but it’s better to know these things now than be blindsided by them when it’s too late to do anything!

 There’s a lot you can do to save money on the sophomore and future years of college.
 It’s important to do so, because sometimes those years have additional expenses, like Greek life, a change of major, or studying abroad.

 - Computers and dorm furnishings.
 Thankfully these tend to be one-time costs.
 Let your student know they need to earn the money to pay for any upgrades.

 - Consider renting books instead of buying.
 This can save several hundred dollars by itself.

 - Limit spending on new clothes or expensive food.
 Reduce expensive campus meal plans and create a strategy for your student to eat more cheaply.